chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 Our implementation of monads follows the Haskell API closely but, of course, adapted to make it more palatable and hopefully feel natural to C#-developers (see [below](#monadic-api-tour) for more details on this).
-In particular, we make sure that all monads also support the query expression syntax [[Query expression pattern](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#the-query-expression-pattern)].
+In particular, we make sure that all monads also support the query syntax [[Query expression pattern](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#the-query-expression-pattern)].

 The astute reader will have noticed that some of the common monads are missing,